Org Export Reference Documentation

 Non-nil when a table row element starts table’s header.

-See also: org-export-table-row-ends-header-p,
+See also: org-export-table-row-ends-header-p

 org-export-table-row-starts-rowgroup-p